jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

     python2.7

-And then create a link for it in `/usr/bin`
+And then create some links for it in `/usr/bin`

     sudo ln -sf /usr/bin/python2.7 /usr/bin/python
+    sudo ln -sf /usr/bin/python2.7 /usr/bin/python2

 For all versions of Ubuntu, you should change the default Ubuntu shell from **dash** to **bash** by running this command from a shell